-3.7 Dropping from a Tournament
+3.6 Dropping from a Tournament

 A player may drop from the tournament at any time.
 Players are responsible for either dropping themselves using Melee.gg or by informing a Judge or Scorekeeper.
-If the player is currently paired for any matches when the request to drop is made, that player is considered to have conceded all games in that match.
-Players who do not show up for their match will be dropped from the tournament unless they inform the Scorekeeper before that round ends.
+If the player is currently paired for any matches when the request to drop is made, the player is considered to have conceded all games in that match.
+Players that do not show up for their match will be dropped from the tournament unless they inform the Scorekeeper before that round ends.

-If a player drops during a Limited tournament, they keep all cards provided to them to by the tournament organizer to participate in the event.
+If a player drops during a Limited tournament, they keep all cards correctly in their possession at that moment.
 This includes opened and partially drafted booster packs.